RULES & GUIDELINES

 - A minimum of two dashes of ANGOSTURA® aromatic bitters or a minimum of two dashes of ANGOSTURA® orange bitters, or both, and no other brand of bitters.

-- Your amaro cocktail does not have to contain rum, but if it does, it must be Angostura® brand rum*, and no other rum.
+- Your amaro cocktail does not have to contain rum, but if it does, it must be Angostura® listed rum*, and no other rum.

 Your Amaro Cocktail must have a simple, classic name and be easy to reproduce in any good cocktail bar in the world.
 This means the ingredients should be globally available and not limited to specific brands or regions.